AJSKirk/ajskirk.github.io/books-i-ve-read.md

  92. _The Singularity is Near: When Humans Transcend Biology_, Ray Kurzweil
  93. _The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger_, Marc Levinson
  94. _The Case of the Pope: Vatican Accountability for Human Rights Abuse_, Geoffrey Robertson QC
- 95. Proof: The Science of Booze Adam Rogers
+ 95. _Proof: The Science of Booze_, Adam Rogers
- 96. Letters to a Young Contrarian Christopher Hitchens
+ 96. _Letters to a Young Contrarian_, Christopher Hitchens
- 97. The Tyranny of Experts: Economists Dictators and the Forgotten Rights of the Poor William Easterly
+ 97. _The Tyranny of Experts: Economists, Dictators, and the Forgotten Rights of the Poor_, William Easterly
+ 98. _Syria: A Recent History_, John McHugo
- 98. Tractatus Logico-Philosophicus Ludwig Wittgenstein tr.
+ 99. _Tractatus Logico-Philosophicus_, Ludwig Wittgenstein tr.
 Bertrand Russell
- 99. The End of Power: From Boardrooms to Battlefields and Churches to States Why Being in Charge Isn't What it Used to Be Moisés Naím
+100. _The End of Power: From Boardrooms to Battlefields and Churches to States, Why Being in Charge Isn't What it Used to Be_, Moisés Naím
-100. The Long Shadow: Family Background Disadvantaged Urban Youth and the Transition to Adulthood Karl Alexander Doris Entwisle and Linda Olson
+101. _The Long Shadow: Family Background, Disadvantaged Urban Youth, and the Transition to Adulthood_, Karl Alexander Doris Entwisle and Linda Olson
-101. A Universe From Nothing: Why There is Something Rather Than Nothing Lawrence Krauss
+102. _A Universe From Nothing: Why There is Something Rather Than Nothing_, Lawrence Krauss
-102. Utopia for Realists: And How We Get There Rutger Bregman tr.
+103. _Utopia for Realists: And How We Get There_, Rutger Bregman tr.
 Elizabeth Manton
-103. Theories of International Politics and Zombies Daniel Drezner
+104. _Theories of International Politics and Zombies_, Daniel Drezner
-104. Syria: A Recent History John McHugo
-105. Platonism and Antiplatonism in Mathematics
+105. _Platonism and Antiplatonism in Mathematics_, Mark Balaguer
-106. Condemned to Crisis?
-Ken Ward
+106. _Condemned to Crisis?_, Ken Ward
-107. The Death of Expertise: The Campaign Against Established Knowledge and Why it Matters Tom Nichols
+107. _The Death of Expertise: The Campaign Against Established Knowledge and Why it Matters_, Tom Nichols
-108. Count Zero
+108. _Count Zero_, William Gibson
-109. Secret of Apollo
+109. _The Secret of Apollo: Systems Management in American and European Space Programs_, Stephen B. Johnson
-110. Where Wizards Stay Up Late: The Origins of the Internet Katie Hafner and Matthew Lyon
+110. _Where Wizards Stay Up Late: The Origins of the Internet_, Katie Hafner and Matthew Lyon